alaabashiyi/cool-store-rn/README.md

-## Node server
+## Product list application.

+### developed and tested on IOS EMULATOR.
 ### make sure your Node version is the latest version.
-#### clone the repository and "cd /cool-store-rn", run "yarn" to install all the packages.
+#### clone the repository and "cd cool-store-rn", run "yarn" to install all the packages.
 #### make sure that node js server is running. repo => https://github.com/alaabashiyi/Node-server
 #### run "npx pod-install ios" for ios emulator.
 #### use command "yarn ios" to run the app on ios emulator, and "yarn android" on android emulator.

 ### Enjoy. :) Good luck.

 #### NOTE: